amankushwahacodes/lodgic-customer/README.md

 <!-- Brief -->
 <p align="center">
-<b> Lodgic </b> is a full-stack booking and operations management system designed for lodging businesses.
+<b> Lodgic </b> is a full-stack cabin booking platform built with Next.js that allows users to explore cabins, check availability, and manage reservations through a seamless booking experience.
+It provides secure authentication, dynamic booking management, and a responsive interface optimized for modern web experiences.
-It enables hotel staff to manage reservations, cabins, check-ins, users, and operational insights from a single platform.
 </p>

 <!-- Screenshot -->